srikalyan/cookiecutter-python-build/README.md

 # Cookiecutter Python Build
-A simple cookie cutter for creating a python project.
+A simple cookie cutter for creating a python project with gitlab ci support.

 ## Usage